When you export assets, IDMC creates an export ZIP file that contains the assets that you selected for export.

 Make assets exportable

-If you create APIs or policies starting from October 2025, the assets are automatically enabled for export.
+If you had created APIs or policies after October 2025, the assets are automatically enabled for export.
 However, if you had created APIs or policies before October 2025, you will need to use the Make Exportable option to prepare and mark the assets ready for export or import.

 Making design APIs exportable